datacoves/docs/docs/how-tos/airflow/worker-logs.md

 Sometimes you need to know what exactly happened when DAGs ran over the weekend, but reviewing each task log through the Airflow UI could take you hours.

-We offer to our On-prem customers some tips to query Airflow logs using different solutions:
+We offer to our private cloud customers some tips to query Airflow logs using different solutions:

 ## AWS Cloudwatch